 Forms of Traffic Control

-There are many different ways to regulate the flow of vehicles (cars, trucks, SUVs), all of which have unique advantages.
+There are many different ways to regulate the flow of vehicles (cars, trucks, SUVs & even forklifts), all of which have unique advantages.
 The most common form of traffic control involves hired personnel, called Traffic Controllers, who physically direct vehicles away from or around a secured area for the overall safety of pedestrians.
-This type of traffic flow is very unpredictable, which is why it is typically seen in construction settings and after auto accidents.
+Hired personnel takes a lot of training.
+Organizations like OSHA require this training to protect workers and keep them safe, even requiring organizations to get online forklift certifications for their operators.
+This and every type of traffic flow is very unpredictable, which is why it is typically seen in construction settings and after auto accidents.
 However, as technology has continued to progress, there have been many tools developed to manipulate vehicles without the use of hired personnel.
 Most of this equipment falls under the access control category; access control meaning the limitation or restriction of automobiles into certain places at certain times.
 This equipment includes, but is not limited to, traffic control spikes (commonly referred to as tire poppers and traffic spikes), parking barrier gates, traffic and parking bollards, speed bumps, and sliding gates.
 All of this equipment is designed to limit a vehicles capability to some extent, often in parking lots and garages.

 Parking lot Regulation